elunna/nerfhack-changelog/README.md

     - Level 1:     Immune to death magic
     - Level 5:     Hunger
     - Level 9:     Sleep resistance
+    - Vampires are also immune to lycanthropy, withering, and rabid statuses.

 With the vampire race available you will be able to play as a archeologist, barbarian, priest, cartomancer, rogue, or wizard.
 Only the chaotic alignment is available since they are inherently evil creatures.